What is Infertility?

 Endometriosis and Fibroids: Endometriosis and fibroids change the condition of the endometrium and negativity affect proper implantation, making a pregnancy very difficult.
 Endometriosis can cause scar tissue in the reproductive system, leading to adhesion or total blockage of the fallopian tubes.
 One area that can be badly affected by endometriosis is the pouch of douglas, which can end up causing much pain, especially during sex.
 Hormone imbalance underlies these two conditions, which can also cause infertility.
-Acupuncture can help re-balance your hormones.
+Infertility acupuncture boston can help re-balance your hormones.

 High FSH: The pituitary gland secretes a follicular stimulating hormone (FSH) to stimulate the ovaries to produce eggs.
 If the ovaries do not function well, the pituitary will try to produce more FSH to push the ovaries to work harder.
 Young ovaries do not need too much FSH to function normally.
 Generally, if the follicular stimulating hormone level is above 10, your ovarian function is compromised.
 Read More.